Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/virtualbox_slides.md

 - Simple to set up and run
 - Offers flexibility on OS choice
 - Manual setup, but also CLI interface exists
+- Next steps
+  - How to manage several VMs efficiently?
+  - Consistency of the environment?
+  - Sharing image with others?

     > "If you can't git diff a file format, it's broken."

 ---